AzizKpln/Moriarty-Project/README.md

 # Moriarty-Project V2.6

 # ![](images/moriarty.PNG)
+# Huge Note
+- Run it as Non-Root
 # What IS Moriarty?
 - Advanced Information Gathering And Osint Tool
 - Moriarty is a tool that tries to find good information about the phone number that you provieded;